BY TYLER LEDERER | COMMUNITY NEWS SERVICE | OCTOBER 1, 2020

 A book on early Black settlers in Hinesburg has been given a second life with a reprint by the Vermont Historical Society.

-The book, “Discovering Black Vermont,” tells the stories of three Black families who farmed on Lincoln Hill just east of the town on the border with Huntington, from the American Revolution to the Civil War.
+The book, “Discovering Black Vermont,” tells the stories of six Black families who farmed on Lincoln Hill just east of the town on the border with Huntington, from the American Revolution to the Civil War.
 It was originally printed in 2010 by the University of Vermont and the New England University Press.

 It was the culmination of 20 years of work, said author and historian Elise A. Guyette.
 It originated when she was in graduate school and soon expanded into a part time job.